mta-solutions/fsharp-data-validation/README.md

 }
 ```

-There is an overload to the operator that takes a function with the signature `int -> 'A -> 'F option` where the first parameter is the index of the element.
+There is an overload of the operator that takes a function with the signature `int -> 'A -> 'F option`, where the first parameter is the index of the element.

 #### `disputeAllWith`

-Similar to `disputeWith` but used for validating list like types.
+The `disputeAllWith` operation is similar to `disputeWith`, but it is used for validating list-like types.
 If every element fails validation, the entire list fails.
 Otherwise, no failures are added to the result.